Lynn alums discover a world of creativity

 Selene Bowlby, originally from St. Thomas, Virgin Islands, graduated in 1999 with a Bachelor of Science in graphic design.
 With an interest in art and exposure to her first computer at age 3, it's not surprising that today Bowlby is a Web designer and front-end Web developer with 10 years of professional experience in the design industry.

 "I learned so much from my design classes," said Bowlby.
 "Some of it's instinct, but education pulls it all together and helps you fine-tune it."
-During her senior year, Bowlby began working for an Internet development and graphic design company based in Coral Springs, Fla., and she continued there until 2001 when she launched her own company, iDesign Studios.
+During her senior year, Bowlby began working for an Internet development and graphic design company based in Coral Springs, Florida, and she continued there until 2001 when she launched her own company, iDesign Studios.
 According to Bowlby, iDesign Studios, a Web design and development company that specializes in creating custom Web sites, helps their clients stand out from the crowd with uniquely styled and well-coded designs.

 This story was excerpted from a longer piece by Debbie Stern that appeared in the Summer 2008 edition of Lynn Magazine.